openstack/python-zaqarclient/README.rst

 ----------------------

 Zaqar bases its client implementation in the `OpenStack Client`_.
-It can be installed and configured by following the instructions in `Getting Started`_ and `Configuration`_ in the OpenStack Client readme respectively.
+It can be installed and configured by following the instructions in *Getting Started* and *Configuration* in the `OpenStack Client Readme`_ respectively.

 The CLI currently allows creation, removal and listing of queues.
 Some examples are::